 Core Web Vitals (CWV) is being introduced by Google to help business owners find opportunities to improve their website visitors experience.
 This is the result of extensive work in human–computer interaction (HCI) and user experience (UX).
-The update is now expected to start in mid June and be completed by the end of August.
+The update started in mid June and should be completed by the end of August.

-CWV is part of the bigger Page Experience Update, which will be the biggest update Google have ever carried out.
+CWV is part of the bigger Page Experience Update, which will be the biggest update Google has ever carried out.

 Delays, Distractions And Interruptions